VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Every Vx Node can define one or more icons to be displayed in Ventuz Designer (see [Metadata](#metadata)).
 If the node implements the interface `IIconIndex` to tell Ventuz the icon index to use.

-***Please note that this interface is called everytime the GUI is drawn!
+***Please note that this interface is called every time the GUI is drawn!
 So keep the implementation as fast as possible!***

 ```c#
 public interface IIconIndex